lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

   	promise.catch(e => console.log(e.message));
 	});

-Given the asynchronous nature of this app and the lack of external database support, ---.
-For demonstration purposes, existing users listed in app.js have also been registered in Firebase.
+Given the asynchronous nature of this app and the lack of external database support, registered users are retained within Firebase API, regardless of server restart.
+For demonstration purposes, existing users listed in app.js have also been pre-registered in the Firebase API authentication service.
+Assuming functionality on a live web hosting service with access to a database, registered user data will be retained between server reloads in the event that a recurring user login occurs.

 On submit of the /newuser or /login posts request, both the login and user registration forms assign a temporary 'current user' value.
 This value is used to list appropriate data under 'My Posts' and properly accredit the post author when a new post is created in the system.

 Upon registering to the WebForum system, the user can proceed to create a new blog post to be posted on the service.
 A new post is issued via a /createpost POST request:

  	/Post new forum post to post library (authentication required to execute post)

 	document.getElementById('form_create_post').addEventListener('submit', async function(event){
   	event.preventDefault();